-- 5.6 Our training programme is subject to the following monitoring and evaluation arrangements: - We evaluate the extent to which all participants in this training programme have acquired the necessary skills and knowledge to achieve each of the above objectives. - The extent to which training objectives have been met will be reported on as part of the Section 75 annual progress report, which will be sent to the Equality Commission. - All Secretariat staff complete feedback forms on completion of training.
-The feedback data is used to review training on an ongoing basis.
+- 5.6 Our training programme is subject to the following monitoring and evaluation arrangements: - The extent to which training objectives have been met will be reported on as part of the Section 75 annual progress report, which will be sent to the Equality Commission. - All Secretariat staff complete feedback forms on completion of training.
+The feedback data is used to review training on an ongoing basis. - Secretariat staff discuss the extent to which training has met their needs as part of the Assembly Performance Management System through which each member of staff has an annually agreed Performance Development Plan (PDP).